lynkfox/schoolExampleCode/README.md

 Files within this directory are various aspects of the Capstone Project.
 The full project will be located in a different git when it is finished/in progress.
 These files are personal test cases I developed for working through various problems of the project before implimenting them in the full project git.

+## Full Project git

+see https://github.com/sbinmakhashen/CSCC-Flowers-Poject for the full git of the capstone project.

 ### TestSQL Connection

 Working through connecting to a SQL database, getting information from it, and inserting new information.
 It is very dirty and ugly, but it uses the MySQLClient Library, in order to connect, draw data into a dataTable for display, and insert additional data.